use-ink/ink-docs/versioned_docs/version-5.x/macros-attributes/chain-extension.md

 ```

 The combined structure is called `CombinedChainExtension`, and we can refer to it
-when specify the chain extension type in `Environment`:
+when specifying the chain extension type in `Environment`:
 ```rust
 type ChainExtension = CombinedChainExtension;
 ```